ak811/ak811/README.md

 - Co-author of [TruthLens](https://icml.cc/virtual/2025/51033) (ICML 2025), a training-free deepfake detection framework built on VLMs
 - Lead developer of [Fibottention](https://github.com/Charlotte-CharMLab/Fibottention), $O(N \log N)$ sparse attention for ViTs using only 2–6% of interactions
-- More than 8 years of experience (as ML researcher, software engineer, freelancer, and co-founder)
+- More than 8 years of experience (as ML researcher, software engineer, data engineer, and co-founder)
 - Lots of teaching and mentoring experience (as a teaching assistant, ESL instructor, and mentor)
 - Former ML Engineer/Researcher at Charlotte Machine Learning Lab (under Dr. Christian Kümmerle)
 - M.S. in Computer Science at UNC Charlotte (GPA 3.9, thesis on multi-head sparse attention)